Manikandan-29/Manikandan-29/README.md

 </div>

-> ⚠️ **`WARN: stats.service degraded`** — the shared public `github-readme-stats.vercel.app` instance has intermittent `503 DEPLOYMENT_PAUSED` outages due to heavy shared traffic.
-If the cards above show broken images, that's the free public instance being rate-limited — not your profile.
+> âš ï¸ **`WARN: stats.service degraded`** â€” the shared public `github-readme-stats.vercel.app` instance has intermittent `503 DEPLOYMENT_PAUSED` outages due to heavy shared traffic.
+If the cards above show broken images, that's the free public instance being rate-limited â€” not your profile.
 Say the word and I'll set you up with a self-hosted config so it never goes down.

 ---

-## 🔓 `$ ACCESS_GRANTED` — Resume & Contact
+## ðŸ”“ `$ ACCESS_GRANTED` â€” Resume & Contact

 ```bash
 root@devops:~# chmod +x view_resume.sh